Peer Review Process

 D) Decline Submission (Reject)

-E) Desk Reject: If the article does not meet the journal's formal or thematic requirements, the Editor-in- Chief or assigned Editor may issue an early rejection, without initiating the external peer review process.
+E) Desk Reject: If the article does not meet the journal's formal or thematic requirements, the Editor-in- Chief may issue an early rejection, without initiating the external peer review process.

 Criteria for Article Evaluation